verdaux/BookNotes/Phrases/Impressors.md

 - [ ] There's a certain level of accountability with permanence
 - [ ] That's a moment of my life I'll never get back.
 - [ ] I've never seen a human being question himself so many times in a split second.
+- [ ] Be better than me.
+It's up to you now.
+I've always wanted to say that at a funeral.